indyelixir/indyelixir.github.io/_posts/2016-11-01-recap-november-1-2016-meetup.markdown

 date: 2016-11-01 012:01 UTC
 ---

-Thanks to everyone who joined us for our second in-person meetup.
+Thanks to everyone who joined us for our third in-person meetup.
 Thanks again to David Jones for recording the talks: find recordings below and on our Youtube channel, [youtube.com/indyelixirorg](https://www.youtube.com/indyelixirorg).

 A big thanks to our sponsors: